 Gaming and eSports companies have unique challenges when it comes to managing the massive amounts of data generated every day with millions of players worldwide, from player data to game session data and entire game universes.
-As a result, gaming and eSports companies need a cloud platform that can handle the scale and complexity of their operations.
+As a result, gaming and eSports companies need a solution that can handle the scale and complexity of their operations.

 While the centralized cloud has been the go-to solution for many companies in the past, it may no longer be the best fit for gaming and eSports companies.
 In this article, we'll explore why gaming and eSports companies need a real-time technologies to meet their unique needs.